noorhammodi/vibesearch/README.md

 # VibeSearch

-A Next.js app that recommends Montreal drink spots from vibe keywords.
+An app that recommends Montreal drink spots from vibe keywords.

 ## Features